mmyers/FTG_Positions_Editor/README.md

 This is very useful for map modders.
 Most players and even most modders will never need this tool.

 This tool is a work in progress, based on code from before For the Glory existed.
-As of the initial GitHub checkin, this tool supports read/write province.csv for EU2 and read provinces.txt for FTG.
-Saving provinces.txt is  not yet implemented.
+Reading and writing province sprite positions is now fully supported in both EU2 and FTG, but bugs are likely.
+Always back up important game files.